 An intestinal carcinoid does not usually cause carcinoid syndrome unless hepatic metastases have occurred because metabolic products released by the tumor are rapidly destroyed by blood and liver enzymes in the portal circulation (eg, serotonin by hepatic monoamine oxidase).
 Hepatic metastases, however, release metabolic products via the hepatic veins directly into the systemic circulation.
 Metabolic products released by primary pulmonary and ovarian carcinoids bypass the portal route and may similarly induce symptoms.
 Rare intestinal carcinoids with only intra-abdominal spread can drain directly into the systemic circulation or the lymphatics and cause symptoms.

-Serotonin acts on smooth muscle to cause diarrhea, colic, and malabsorption.
-Histamine and bradykinin, through their vasodilator effects, cause flushing.
+Serotonin, the primary hormone produced by carcinoid tumors, acts on smooth muscle to cause diarrhea, colic, and malabsorption.
+Histamine and bradykinin, which are produced in smaller amounts, cause flushing through their vasodilator effects.

 The role of prostaglandins and various polypeptide hormones, which may be produced by paracrine cells, awaits further investigation; elevated human chorionic gonadotropin and pancreatic polypeptide levels are occasionally present with carcinoids.

 Some patients develop right-sided endocardial fibrosis, leading to pulmonic stenosis Pulmonic Stenosis Pulmonic stenosis (PS) is narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole.
 Most cases are congenital... read more and tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
 The most common cause is dilation of the... read more .
-Left-heart lesions, which have been reported with bronchial carcinoids Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
+Lesions of the left side of the heart, which have been reported with bronchial carcinoids Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
 Carcinoid tumors... read more , are rare because serotonin is destroyed during passage through the lungs.

 The most common (and often earliest) sign of carcinoid syndrome is